How to Prove An Accident at Work Claim

 Why Is It Important To Know How To Prove Liability For Your Accident At Work?

+In this section, we’ll discuss some relevant statistics that relate to accident at work claims.
 The graph above shows many useful statistics about workplace accidents in the UK, as well as what the UK Government has done to lower the volume of accidents.
 In order to make a work injury compensation claim, you will have to prove that the liability for the accident at work rests with your employer.

-There are a number of legal frameworks in place in the UK to protect employers from the negligent acts of their employer.
+There are a number of legal frameworks in place in the UK to protect employees from the negligent acts of their employer.
 Every company in the UK is required by law, to comply fully, at all times, with all Health & Safety legislation pertaining to their core business and the type of work their employees carry out.
 This means that there are multiple tools that a personal injury lawyer can use in an attempt to prove that your employer is liable to pay compensation for an injury caused by an accident in the workplace.

 How To Show Your Employer Was At Fault

 As mentioned above, there are a number of tools that can be used to prove liability for an accident at work claim.
 Once you have proven the legal responsibility of your employer to pay damages, you can proceed with a compensation claim.
 The main ways that your employer can be proven to have put your health at risk are:

 - Negligence – if your employer has failed to provide proper training or has failed to make the correct safety equipment to carry out a task, then they could be classed as having been negligent, and a valid reason to make a claim will exist.

 - A failure in Health & Safety protocols – if your employer has failed to comply fully with all relevant H&S legislation, then a valid reason to make a claim will very likely exist.

 - Unsafe manual handling procedures – if you are required to carry out manual handling tasks as part of your job, and your employer does not conform with all Manual Handling Operations Regulations 1992 regulations, a claim will be viable.